History of Wales: Paleolithic

 The earliest known item of human remains discovered in modern-day Wales is a Neanderthal jawbone, found at the Bontnewydd Palaeolithic site in the valley of the River Elwy in North Wales; it dates from about 230,000 years before present (BP) in the Lower Palaeolithic period, and from then, there have been skeletal remains found of the Paleolithic Age man in multiple regions of Wales, including South Pembrokeshire and Gower.
-It is known that Britain was visited over a long period during interglacial periods, perhaps as far back as far as an interstadial period of the Mindel glaciation, some 300,000 years ago, but in the last Glacial Maximum, 26,000-20,000 BP, most of Wales was covered in an ice sheet.
+It is known that Britain was visited over a long period during interglacial periods, perhaps as far back as an interstadial period of the Mindel glaciation, some 300,000 years ago, but in the last Glacial Maximum, 26,000-20,000 BP, most of Wales was covered in an ice sheet.
 Despite this, Wales has been inhabited by modern humans for at least 29,000 years.
 The Red Lady of Paviland, a human skeleton dyed in red ochre, was discovered in 1823 in one of the Paviland limestone caves of the Gower Peninsula in Swansea, South Wales.
 Despite the name, the skeleton is that of a young man who lived about 33,000 BP at the end of the Upper Paleolithic Period (Old Stone Age).
 Paviland cave lay just to the south of the ice sheet and the sea level was lower, so the cave was inland at the time.
 It is considered to be the oldest known ceremonial burial in Western Europe.
 The skeleton was found along with jewellery made from ivory and seashells and a mammoth's skull.